stephenreid321/lumen/README.md

 **For a live preview of Lumen, feel free to [join the previewers group on lumenapp.com](http://www.lumenapp.com).**

-Lumen started life as a group discussion platform akin to [Google Groups](http://groups.google.com), [GroupServer](http://groupserver.org/), [Mailman](http://www.list.org/) or [Sympa](http://www.sympa.org/).
-Since then, it's gained some powerful extras.
+Lumen is an open-source group discussion platform with dual web-email access akin to [Discourse](http://discourse.org/), [Slack](http://slack.com/), [Google Groups](http://groups.google.com) or [Facebook Groups](http://facebook.com/groups).
 An outline of its features:

 * Open-source (under [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-nc-sa/3.0/))
 * Hosted using DigitalOcean/dokku